 Woman accused of stealing credit card from coma victim

-BATON ROUGE - A woman is facing multiple charges after police said she stole money from a person who was in a the hospital.
+BATON ROUGE - A woman is facing multiple charges after police said she stole money from a person who was in the hospital.

 According to the arrest report, police were notified by the Office of Elderly Affairs in reference to a theft.
-A family member of the victim advised a woman, identified as Ronisha Johnson, had taken the victim's credit card and made multiple unauthorized purchased.
+A family member of the victim advised a woman, identified as Ronisha Johnson, had taken the victim's credit card and made multiple unauthorized purchases.

 Police say the victim was hospitalized on August 2, 2017 and was reportedly in a coma.
 While the victim was in the hospital, authorities say the suspect took approximately $3,057.10.